edloaa/archive-diff-check/README.md

 ### Scenario

 Consider having two archives (`archive_1` and `archive_2`).
-Their folder structure and files are indicated below.
+Their folder structures and files are indicated below.
 The hashes of the files are given in parenthesis.

 ```
 archive_1